 The bay leaf is from a small tree called the Laurel tree that is native to the Mediterranean region.
-Bay leaves have been used for culinary purposes and in medicine for thousands of years dating back at least to the Roman times.
+Bay leaves have been used for culinary purposes and medicine for thousands of years, dating back to Roman times.

-In a recent study, researchers found that there is a correlation between the consumption of bay leaves and type 2 diabetes and a drop in blood glucose.
-Participants in the study had improved insulin function and improved markers for heart disease.
-More research is needed but the results are promising.
-Diabetes increases the risk of heart disease, therefore these early findings are a very good sign.
+A recent study found a correlation between the consumption of bay leaves and type 2 diabetes and a drop in blood glucose.
+Participants in the study had improved insulin function and markers for heart disease.
+More research is needed, but the results are promising.
+Diabetes increases the risk of heart disease; therefore, these early findings are a good sign.

 Bay Leaves May Prevent Candida

 Research has found that the bay leaf has anti-fungal properties.
-In a recent study, the essential oil of bay laurel in regards to candida showed promising results.
-The oil disrupted adhesion of candida to cell walls.
-This reduced its ability to penetrate the membrane, making it a great addition to a diet to combat the condition.
-Researchers are studying the effects of bay leaves and their ability to heal wounds.
-Early results have found that bay laurel extract did show some improved wound healing compared to the control group.
+In a recent study, the essential oil of bay laurel regarding candida showed promising results.
+The oil disrupted the adhesion of candida to cell walls.
+It reduced its ability to penetrate the membrane, making it a great addition to a diet to combat the condition.
+Researchers are studying bay leaves’ effects and ability to heal wounds.
+Early results have found that bay laurel extract showed improved wound healing compared to the control group.
 More research is needed.

 Bay Leaves Aid Digestion

 Researchers are studying the impact of bay leaves on the gastrointestinal system by promoting urination.
 Increased urination helps to release and reduce toxins in the body.
-Researchers have found organic compounds containing enzymes that may help to soothe an upset stomach and help with irritable bowel syndrome by reducing bloating and gas.
-Some researchers believe that bay leaves may help decrease symptoms of celiac disease as well.
+Researchers have found organic compounds containing enzymes that may help to soothe an upset stomach and help with irritable bowel syndrome by lessening bloating and gas.
+Some researchers believe that bay leaves may also help decrease celiac disease symptoms.
 Bay leaves are known to provide relief by aiding in the digestion process.

 Bay Leaves May Fight Some Cancers

-In some recent studies, results have found that bay leaves may be a useful tool in the battle against breast cancer.
+Some recent studies have found that bay leaves may be a helpful tool in the battle against breast cancer.
 Early results suggest that the bay leaf could be a potential natural agent for breast cancer therapy.
 Cell death occurred in those that were induced with bay leaves.
-Another study suggests that bay leaves may help fight colorectacl cancer.
-The extracts of the bay leaf against colon cancer cells slowed the growth down significantly.
-Bay leaf extract may show protection against this form of cancer during early stages of detection.
+Another study suggests that bay leaves may help fight colorectal cancer.
+The bay leaf extracts against colon cancer cells slowed the growth significantly.
+Bay leaf extract may protect against this form of cancer during the early detection stages.

 Bay Leaves Are Good For Pregnant Women